csvql/jcql/REPORT.md

 ### Order

 JCQL allows the either lexical or default order, default ordering is the order that the data is in the csv file.
-Lexical ordering is also know as dictionary order, and orders the values depending on ASCii codes.
+Lexical ordering is also known as dictionary order, and orders the values depending on ASCii codes.
 If no `order` clause is present, default ordering is assumed.

 ```sql
 order lexical